 Outright funds are awarded by NEH and are not contingent on additional fund-raising.

 - Federal Matching Funds

-Federal matching funds require a grantee to secure gift funds from third parties before federal funds are awarded.
+Federal matching funds require an NEH grant or cooperative agreement recipient to secure gift funds from third parties before federal funds are awarded.
 Except for Challenge Grants, NEH matching awards are made on a one-to-one basis.

 Further information on the eligibility of gifts for matching purposes can be found in NEH's Federal Matching Funds Guidelines.

 - Combined Funds